lganel/SVScore/README.md

             * 3 - Intron stop position
             * 4 - Transcript name
             * 5 - Intron number (arbitrary, but must be unique.
 Line number works well)
-  3. SVScore assumes the user's version of perl is installed in the default directory (`/usr/bin/perl`).
-If this is not the case, the first line of all .pl files should be changed to reflect the correct perl installation directory.

 ## Output
 SVScore outputs a VCF file with scores added to the INFO field of each variant.
 The VCF header is also updated to include those scores which are added.
 Each score field has the following format: SVSCORE\[op\](_[interval]), where [op] represents the operation used to calculate that score (see [Operations](#operations)) and [interval] represents the interval over which the score was calculated, which is one of left breakend, right breakend, span (for DEL/DUP), left truncation score (for INV/DEL/INS variants which seem to truncate a transcript on the left side, the interval is from the most likely base of the left breakend to the end of the transcript), and right truncation score.
 Scores with no interval listed (such as SVSCOREMAX=) are the maximum over all intervals for that operation.